alangixxer/aws-ssh-bless-with-blessclient/README.md

 1. Once SSH'd into the EC2.
 Change directory to the installed Bless Client.
 	`cd /home/ec2-user/python-blessclient`

+2. Run the SSH command like the example below.
+This should not work.
+	`ssh ec2-user@172.31.14.85 -i ~/.ssh/blessid`

-2. Run the following command to get a signed certificate.
+4. Run the following command to get a signed certificate.
 	``eval `ssh-agent -s`;./blessclient.run --region WEST``

-3. Now run the SSH command like the example below.
+5. Now run the SSH command like the example below.
 	`BLESS_COMPLETE=1 ssh ec2-user@172.31.14.85 -i ~/.ssh/blessid`